Introduction

 Early life

-William was born at Beaminster on 12 July 1871, the eldest son of Thomas David Watts and his wife, Jane.
+William was born at Beaminster on 12 July 1871, the first of eight children born to Thomas David Watts and his wife, Jane.
 Both his father and his grandfather were blacksmiths.

-At the estate sale on 18 October 1920, William paid £370 for the smithy, cottage, garden, orchard and two fields.
+At the estate sale on 18 October 1920, William purchased the smithy, cottage, garden, orchard and two fields for £370.

 A trade directory of 1939 lists him as a blacksmith.

-In April 1949, William and Grace celebrated their golden wedding with a party for about fifty people at Hardington WI hall, arranged by their son and daughter.
-Although William was by that time retired, he still shod the occasional horse to oblige neighbouring farmers.[3]
-When he obtained probate for his wife’s will on 19 May 1950, he described himself as a retired master blacksmith.[4]
+In April 1949, William and Grace celebrated their golden wedding anniversary with a party for about fifty people at Hardington WI hall, organised by their son and daughter.
+By that time, although William was retired, he still shod the occasional horse to oblige neighbouring farmers.[4]
+When he obtained probate for his wife’s will on 19 May 1950, he described himself as a retired master blacksmith.[5]

 Children

-Their daughter, Violet, married Laurence Gordon Chick, a farmer at West Coker.
-Their son, Bertram Leonard Watts, was a piano tuner.
+Their daughter, Violet, married Laurence Gordon Chick, a farmer, and settled at West Coker.
+Their son, Bertram Leonard Watts, became a piano tuner, musician and band leader.

 References